 In other news, I discovered this lady the other day and she just…oh my god.
 She has the lightest, most entrancing silvery voice ever.
 I can’t really compare it to anything.
 It just floats.
 And I can’t understand her lyrics, nor can I find translations anywhere, and from what I have read half of them are gibberish anyways, so her music is the biggest mystery.
 This song is just so lovely.
 There's also a video of her on Youtube busking in Strasbourg that's a few years old.
 Apparently the response to the video was what made her actually record herself.
 It's mind boggling to me that she hadn't considered it before.

 So yes.
 Just wanted to show it to you.
-Especially you.

 Back to homework!